 With this said, there is no ideal loading time for websites because the optimal speed depends on the type of site that you have.
 If you have a content-based website where people come for information, you can afford to have slightly longer loading times than an eCommerce site where people try to make purchases as quickly as possible.

-Still, running a few tests should clearly show you some difference in how your website speed affects your conversion rates.
+Still, running a few tests should clearly show you some differences in how your website speed affects your conversion rates.

 Case Study: Pinterest Boosted Mobile Conversions by 60%